apoorvshaswat/Car-Rental-System/README.md

 Car Rental System
-Description
-The Car Rental System is a Java application designed to manage car rentals efficiently.
+The Car Rental System is a Java application designed to efficiently manage car rentals.
 It allows users to view available cars, rent and return vehicles, search for specific models, and list currently rented cars.

-Features
-View available cars
-Rent a car
-Return a car
-List rented cars
-Search cars by model
-Reset the system to make all cars available Technologies Used
-Java
-Object-Oriented Programming (OOP)
-Data Structures (ArrayList, HashMap)
+The system features user-friendly functionality and utilizes object-oriented programming principles, leveraging data structures like ArrayList and HashMap for effective data management.
+To run the application, clone the repository, navigate to the project directory, and execute the Main class.
+Contributions are welcome, and users are encouraged to fork the repository and submit pull requests to enhance the project.